-AP Top 25 Takeaways: Ohio State fumbles its case for No. 1
+AP Top 25 Takeaways: Race for No. 1; Ducks drag Pac-12 down

 Ohio State-Penn State felt a little like LSU-Auburn, won 23-20 by LSU.
 In both cases, the winning team outgained the loser big and mostly controlled the game, but some miscues kept it close.

 Ohio State can still add a road win against Michigan and either Minnesota or Wisconsin to its list of impressive victories.
-LSU, after Arkansas on Saturday, gets Texas A&M and an SEC championship game against Georgia, which beat A&M but continues to show no signs of having an offense that can keep up with Tigers.
+LSU gets Texas A&M next week and an SEC championship game against Georgia, which beat A&M but continues to show no signs of having an offense that can keep up with the Tigers.

-Nothing is guaranteed to the Buckeyes and Bulldogs, but style points might count, too.
+Nothing is guaranteed for the Buckeyes and Bulldogs, but style points might count, too.

 “This was hard today,” Ohio State coach Ryan Day.
 “We learned some lessons and hopefully we can go from there.”

+The Pac-12’s loss is the Big 12’s gain.
+Victories by Oklahoma and Baylor mean they are still on course for a battle of 11-1s in the conference title game.

+It was also a good day for No. 5 Alabama.
+The committee has said it will be watching closely as the Tide face Auburn next week with backup quarterback Mac Jones.

 AROUND THE COUNTRY: Baylor made it back before Texas.
 The Bears pounded the Longhorns, clinching a spot in the Big 12 championship game and snapping a four-game losing streak to Texas.
 In coach Tom Herman’s third season in Austin, the Longhorns need to beat Texas Tech next week to avoid a 6-6 regular season.
-Meanwhile, Matt Rhule took over a program demolished by scandal and has gone from 1-11 in year one to playoff contender in year three.
+Meanwhile, Matt Rhule took over a program demolished by scandal and has gone from 1-11 in Year 1 to playoff contender in Year 3.
 Maybe Texas hired the wrong American Athletic Conference coach in 2016? … No. 12 Michigan will come rolling into the Ohio State on a four-game winning streak after handling Indiana and playing about as well as, well, as it was playing last year when the Wolverines were crushed by the Buckeyes in Columbus.
 Credit the Wolverines for turning around a season that was teetering after some ugly early performances.
 Though it’s doubtful many will credit coach Jim Harbaugh for anything if he loses to the Buckeyes again.
 Not fair.
 But that’s his life right now. … No. 15 Notre Dame is a victory away against a struggling Stanford team from its third double-digit victory season in a row under Brian Kelly.
 The Irish have never won on the Farm in nine seasons under Kelly, but now is as good a time as ever to break that streak.
 Stanford lost its rivalry game to California for the first time since 2009, eliminating the Cardinal from bowl contention and sending the Bears to the postseason … The Irish ripped Boston College to get to 9-2 and drop the Eagles to 5-6.
 They are in danger of missing the postseason for the first time since 2015, which could put coach Steve Addazio in a precarious spot … The Big Ten West championship game is set for next week in Minnesota, with the 11th-ranked Gophers facing No. 14 Wisconsin in a game that will likely draw ESPN’s “College GameDay” to the Twins Cities for the first time. … The week after Badgers running back Jonathan Taylor became the first FBS player to have three 200-yard games in a career against the same team (Nebraska) he had his third career 200-yard rushing game against Purdue. … Virginia Tech’s humiliating home loss to Duke seems like a million years ago.
-The Hokies posted their second straight shutout, in retiring defensive coordinator Bud Foster’s final home game, to set up a division title game against rival Virginia next week. … Clay Helton might not be around to benefit, but whomever is coaching Southern California next season will have a quarterback to build around in Kedon Slovis.
-The freshman passed for 515 yards in a victory against UCLA.
+The Hokies posted their second straight shutout, in retiring defensive coordinator Bud Foster’s final home game, to set up a division title game against rival Virginia next week. … Clay Helton might not be around to benefit, but whoever is coaching Southern California next season will have a quarterback to build around in Kedon Slovis.
+The freshman passed for 515 yards in a victory against UCLA. … No. 18 Memphis needs to beat No. 17 Cincinnati next week at home and then do it again in the American Athletic Conference championship the following week to all but lock up a bid the Cotton Bowl.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/